priteshtripathi7/forkify/README.md

 # forkify

-A JS app rendering API calls.
+A JavaScript app used to search recipes from API provider food2fork.
+This is a simple to implement the use of fetch API.

 ## Running using local machine